MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 To join a virtual machine to a VNet, you can use the custom permission **Microsoft.Network/virtualNetworks/subnets/join/action** to make a custom role.

-When this custom role is leveraged in conjunction with Managed Identity and Conditional Access Policy, you can use device state, data classification, anomalies, location, and identity to force multi-factor authentication and granularly allow access based on verified trust.
+When this custom role is used in conjunction with Managed Identity and Conditional Access Policy, you can use device state, data classification, anomalies, location, and identity to force multi-factor authentication and granularly allow access based on verified trust.

 To extend your realm of control beyond the system and allow your Azure Active Directory (Azure AD) tenant with Microsoft Intelligent Security Graph to support secure access, go to the **Management** blade of the virtual machine and turn on **System Assigned Managed Identity**, as shown here.